PHPOffice/PHPWord/docs/usage/introduction.md

 ### Default font

-By default, every text appears in Arial 10 point in the color red (FF0000).
+By default, every text appears in Arial 10 point in the color black (000000).
 You can alter the default font by using the following two functions:

 ``` php